goshippo/about-us/hiring.md

 ### Helpful Notes

 All of our job openings are listed [here](https://goshippo.com/jobs/).
-Look at this often, as we're growing and have some high targets for this year's OKRs)
+Look at this often, as we're growing fast and have some high targets for this year's OKRs.

 While we can't reveal the exact questions we'll ask during the on-site technical interviews, here are some general guidelines